 March 29, 2013 - Scoping Summary Report: The co-lead agencies issued a summary of the comments received during the scoping public comment period that took place Sept.
 24, 2012 to January 22, 2013, as well as a description of the public meetings and the various ways that comments were received.
 The report summarizes the comments by meeting, by resource topics mentioned, by organized interest group, and by business.
 In addition, it summarizes comments made by Tribes, interested local governments, and Federal and State agencies.
 See the Scoping Summary Report online.

-2014 or 2015 – Issue final environmental impact statement: The final EIS will include responses to the comments made on the draft EIS.
+The final EISs will include responses to the comments made on the draft EISs.

 Public involvement opportunities: